-The patrol division arrested 66 drivers for driving under the influence in 2014, 13 less than were arrested in 2013.
-Several members of the department also participated in the Valley Forge Area DUI Enforcement Team checkpoints throughout the year.
+The patrol division arrested 66 drivers for driving under the influence in 2015.
+The same number that were arrested in 2014.
+Several members of the department participated in the Valley Forge Area DUI Enforcement Team checkpoints throughout the year.

 911 HANG-UP RESPONSES